Cristopher8049/elastic-search/README.md

 This guide provides step-by-step instructions on how to deploy Elasticsearch using Docker.

-##What is Elasticsearch?
+## What is Elasticsearch?

-Elasticsearch is a powerful, open-source search and analytics engine built on top of the Apache Lucene library.
+Elasticsearch is a open-source search and analytics engine built on top of the Apache Lucene library.
 It provides a distributed, scalable, and high-performance platform for storing, searching, and analyzing data in real time.

 ## Prerequisites